POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     ========  ===========
     ORIGINAL  It keeps all columns and history entries given by MESA LITE      It discards some columns and reduces the history and final profiles to an maximum error of 0.1 and limit profiles to contain in maximum 200 data points
-    \*_RLO    The `_RLO` can be put on any of the previous types to crop the history before the onset of Roche-lobe overflow for grids containing a compact object
+    \*_RLO    The :samp:`_RLO` can be put on any of the previous types to crop the history before the onset of Roche-lobe overflow for grids containing a compact object
     ========  ===========

 .. _pipeline_step2: